Mikadifo/DontForgetMeAPI/README.md

   * Delete schedules
 ## Run local dev stage
 1. First, create a Mongo database with the name **DFM**, with a collection named **user**.
-2. Next, you need to create a .env file in the root directory which contains this variables:
+2. Next, you need to create a .env file in the root directory which contains these variables:
 ```
 DB_URL=<mongodb_connection_string>/DFM?retryWrites=true&w=majority
 PORT=8000